 The British Hills is a large site of about 70,000m² located in the village of Tenei in Fukushima.
 It's also a tourist district, so you can get around the UK without a passport.

 Niji-no-sato – Canada and Great Britain

 In Izu province in the city of Shuzenji we have a place called Niji-no-sato that has some traditional Japanese villages and also another village in Great Britain called British Village.

-In addition to the United Kingdom, Niji-no-sato has a Canadian Village, a fairy garden, a Japanese garden and two local and traditional Japanese villages.
+In addition to the UK, Niji-no-sato has a Canada Village, a Fairy Garden, a Japanese Garden and two local and traditional Japanese villages.

 Mihama American Village in Okinawa

-In Chatan, Okinawa, you will find an American Village full of shops, restaurants and supermarkets that resemble the West Coast of the USA.
-All products, stores and food in the neighborhood are focused on American culture.
+In Chatan in Okinawa Prefecture you will find an American Village full of shops, restaurants and supermarkets reminiscent of the West Coast of the USA.
+All products, stores and foods in the neighborhood focus on American Culture.